 So the farmers called the U.S. Fish and Wildlife Service to investigate the avian invasion.
 The explanation for the birds’ behavior came down to habitat.
 In the four decades leading up to this episode, the U.S. Bureau of Reclamation had drained most of the wetlands in the Klamath Basin, and converted parts of the lakebeds into homesteads for World War I and World War II veterans.
 But the basin also lay in the flight path of the migratory birds that used to feed in the marshes, which were now mostly gone.
 The few remaining wetlands located within two wildlife refuges in the area no longer provided enough food for the mallards and pintails.
 So the birds turned to the grain fields, which were now plentiful, thanks to farming efforts.
 The U.S. Fish and Wildlife Service used smoke grenades, searchlights, and even small airplanes to shoo the waterfowl back into the refuges—and keep them there until the harvest was over.

 Unfortunately, this was just one of many fractious interactions between humans and birds in their quest for sustenance.
 In fact, the MBTA was enacted because without it, humans would drive many birds into extinction.
 As one paper described it, “by the end of the nineteenth century, it had become clear to Congress that wildlife did not exist in infinite supply and that human consumption of natural resources would have to be managed.”
-Originally enacted in 1916, the MBTA has been amended and expanded over the years—to provide more protections and allow the indigenous populations to “take” the birds and their eggs “for their own nutritional and other essential needs.”
+Evolving from a series of legal efforts including the Migratory Bird Treaty signed in 1916 between the U.S. and Great Britain (on behalf of Canada), the Migratory Bird Treaty Act of 1918 has been amended and expanded over the years—to provide more protections and allow the indigenous populations to “take” the birds and their eggs “for their own nutritional and other essential needs.”

 For a century following its enactment, the MBTA saved millions of birds, but the human-bird relationship hasn’t improved.
 Agriculture remains a growing threat—most bird species that rely on agricultural landscapes in Europe and North America during migration are declining.
 In South America, where farmers burn forests to clean land for planting and large cattle herds overgraze in the grasslands, migratory birds are in trouble too.
 In other parts of the world, deforestation and logging threaten birds further.
 So does the destruction of wetlands, which many migratory birds use as rest points during their annual voyages.
 Because migratory birds change habitats throughout the year and make stops along the way, the destruction of any one of their destinations or stopover places can cause species to dwindle.
 As Professor Ken Rosenberg at the Cornell Lab of Ornithology once said, “the top three threats to birds overall are habitat loss, habitat loss, and habitat loss.”
 But humans also have accidentally extinguished birds in other ways.
 The excessive and careless use of pesticides killed hundreds of thousands of them in the 1960s, prompting conservationist Rachel Carson to write her famous book, Silent Spring.